-Bernie Falls, known as the "most beautiful in California" waterfall [Calif.
-You can die without walking!
-Journey to the US National Park (34) Mt.
-Shasta's Jewels]
+Burney Falls, known as the "most beautiful waterfall in California" [Who can die without walking?
+A Journey to the American National Parks (34) The Jewel of Mt.
+Shasta]

 Burney Falls is known as the most beautiful waterfall in California